Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 The upper level is a great spot to savor sweeping vistas across the Niagara River to the Canadian side.
 This central park comes complete with wooden swing sets, lush landscaping, and the Freedom Crossing Monument.

-See that circular red building on the park’s northern end?
+See that huge round red building on the park’s northern end?
 It was once a coal silo for steamships sailing between Lewiston and Toronto, Ontario.
-Today, it’s the Silo Restaurant, one of several popular waterfront eateries.
-The restored caboose dishes up ice cream and other sweet treats in season.

 Whirlpool Jet Boat Tours